proballstar/atlas/shared/README.md

 * Medical: A Tenserflow based API to measure wounds onboard atlas
 * Components: A python based API used to funnel variables into jinja rendering template

+@NOTE: All are currently version 0.0.0 and will be added into pip at stage 0.0.1

 ## Trajectory
 **@TODO(aaronhma):Put Trajectory Info**